leizhangg/Data-Analysis-of-Climate-Change-Using-Python/README.md

 * Methodology to calculate the contribution of the factors affecting the climate change:
 1. Segmentation: All the states in the US will be segmented for each year from 2010 to 2020 based on the evidence metrics such as
-    * PRCP_max_yoy: Maximum precipitation on a particular day between 2010 to 2019 - Maximum precipitation on a particular day between 2000 to 2009
+    * PRCP_max: Maximum precipitation on a particular day between 2010 to 2019
-    * SNOW_max_yoy: Maximum snowfall on a particular day between 2010 to 2019 - Maximum snowfall on a particular day between 2000 to 2009
+    * SNOW_max: Maximum snowfall on a particular day between 2010 to 2019
     * TMAX_max_yoy: Maximum temperature on a particular day between 2010 to 2019 - Maximum temperature on a particular day between 2000 to 2009
+    * TMIN_min_yoy: Minimum temperature on a particular day between 2010 to 2019 - Minimum temperature on a particular day between 2000 to 2009
-    * Maximum temperature on a particular day between 2020 to 2010 - Maximum temperature on a particular day between 2000 to 2009
+    * TAVG_AVG_yoy: Average temperature on a particular day between 2010 to 2019 - Average temperature on a particular day between 2000 to 2009

  ```